 Mystery shopping is a side job you hear about often being associated with scams.
 I go through Trend Source, and can tell you that they are a legitimate company.
 But do your research on any others.
 This is something you can easily do with the kids since you’re shopping under cover.

 Gigs are sporadic (about 6 a month is what I average) but easy.
 They pay about $10 and take about 30 minutes to complete.

 Total: $60/month.
-(You could make much more than that if you’re willing to do inspections when you have your husband at home to watch the kids).
+(You could make more if you do inspections when your husband is at home to watch the kids).

 I love Usertesting.com!
 User testing tests the user experience of websites from small to huge.
-They need real people to log on, perform given tasks and think out loud as the screen recorder captures your voice about how difficult the task is to complete.
-They pay $10 for a 15 minute test and most of these are really fun.
+They need real people to log on, perform given tasks and think out loud.
+The screen recorder captures your voice about how difficult the task is to complete.
+They pay $10 for a 15-minute test and most of these are really fun.

-You get to learn about things you would have never stumbled upon, use features that brands are still working on (you’ll sign a lot of NDA’s here) and get to voice your frustrations over common website issues.
-The key to getting tests is to keep your computer running in the background all day with the sound up high, the computer will ping with an alert if you have a test.
+You get to learn about things you would have never stumbled upon, use features that brands are still working on, and get to voice your frustrations over common website issues.
 You have 15 minutes after you accept to begin the test.

 If you love to write, this is absolutely something you should look into.
 You likely won’t see money from this immediately.
-I went almost 3 years making less than $200/month (and I got extremely lucky with an early viral post, many people blog for years without earning a dime).
+I went almost 3 years making less than $200/month when I was blogging as a hobby.

 You don’t have to be spammy or offer things to readers that they don’t need/want.
 You get paid from ads on your site, affiliate programs of things that you already use and love, products that you create to sell, and sponsored posts from brands you believe in.